-Broadstairs Town Team is working in conjunction with Southeastern trains and Network Rail, with support from local businesses, to spruce up our station.
+Broadstairs Town Team has working in conjunction with Southeastern trains and Network Rail, with support from local businesses, to spruce up our station.

-Building on the installation of the new wayfinding sign, refurbished ticket hall, tourism map and town centre sign, new planters, hand made at The Town Shed, have been installed in May and in July more flowers have been added to new pots and troughs installed around the exits, kindly sponsored by Viking Bay Emporium, with plants and lots of help donated by Broadstairs Garden Centre.
+Building on the installation of the new wayfinding sign, refurbished ticket hall, tourism map and town centre sign, new planters, hand made at The Town Shed, were installed in May 2017.

 No green fingers necessary (although welcomed)

-If you can spare a small amount of time, we’d LOVE to hear from you.
+If you can spare a small amount of time, and would like to join the 'Station Cew we’d LOVE to hear from you.

 New sign unveiled outside Broadstairs Station April 2016

-Broadstairs Town Team unveiled a new, eye catching sign to welcome visitors to the town, at the station, on 13th February 2016 at 11:30am.
+Broadstairs Town Team unveiled a new, eye catching sign to welcome visitors to the town, at the station, on 13th February 2016.

 The sign features artwork by local artists, maps, information about the town's history, key events, walks and provides a new way for visitors and residents to share their fresh impressions of the town on social media.

 It has been sponsored by Kent County Council, put together by Town Team members working with members of the local community and manufactured by Broadstairs based signage company, Blaze.